 Buying a Home

-You may notice there's no search tool for houses on our website.
-That's because, as a boutique real estate firm, Serendipity Realty offers a highly personalized buying experience to our clients.
-We want to eliminate as much stress as possible for the buyer, and that includes sifting through incomplete listings with out of date information.
+You may notice there's no general search tool for houses on our website.
+That's because as a boutique real estate firm, Serendipity Realty offers a highly personalized buying experience to our clients.
+We want to eliminate as much stress as possible for the buyer, and that includes sifting through incomplete listings with out-of-date information.